-For transcoding, we recommend Telestream Episode or Vantage software.
-Make sure you select the right bit rate and other specifications as required by the TV station.
+For transcoding, we recommend Telestream Cloud or Vantage.
+Make sure you select the correct bit rate and other specifications as required by the TV station.

 Tape Delivery for Broadcast TV

 Some TV stations still rely on tape formats for their receivables.
 CaptionMaker can be used together with your NLE system, such as Adobe Premiere, Avid, or Final Cut Pro, and a tape deck such as DV, BetaSP, or HDCAM to deliver a closed captioned video tape to the TV station.